maciejkuran/colorala.com-old/README.md

 #### 3. Hidden options bar - `hex code`, `copy`, `add to library`

-- options bar only shows if user `mouseenter`
+- options bar only shows if user `mouseenter` and hides when `mouseleave`

 #### 4. Notifications are displayed if `added to library`, `already added` or `copied to clipboard`